cashubtc/nuts/bonded-pol.md

 1. The covenant capabilities required by Bonded PoL.
 2. The state committed by a PoL bond output.
 3. Epoch publication, finalization, challenge, slashing, and withdrawal transitions.
-4. On-chain prevention of MMR consistency violations and resolution of the other three fraud challenges defined by [NUT-XX][pol].
+4. On-chain prevention of MMR consistency and lifecycle violations, plus resolution of the other fraud challenges defined by [NUT-XX][pol].
 5. Canonical commitments and relative delays required for consensus-enforced adjudication.

 This document does not specify: